PaishankyzyNuriza/My-first-project/README.md

 # 6) If you want to delete and do other operation just press C
 ![calculator-mascot](https://user-images.githubusercontent.com/73305001/98432835-08f77700-20e4-11eb-9b2c-2a0cc6adacfb.png)
 <h2>It is a calculator that works .
 As you can see it is understandable.</h2>
-<h2>If you want to  do some operation with this number that you entered first , type the number and press operation so it will give answer, ex/ 9* = it will return 81 .
+<h1> If you want to  do some operation with this number that you entered first , type the number and press operation so it will give answer, ex/ 9* = it will return 81 .
 And if you do more operatioins like 35-6565+98*47595+3489 it will return each answer by the order when you are pressing second operation.
-That will be really helpful and easy</h2>
+That will be really helpful and easy</h1>

-<h1>I hope it was clear !
+# I hope it was clear !
 See you !
 Thanks for reading .
-I wish you all the bests!</h1>
+I wish you all the bests!